Pyprohly/reddit-api-doc-notes/docs/api-reference/listings.rst

 .. http:get:: /api/v1/me/friends
 .. http:get:: /prefs/friends

-`/prefs/friends` is the same as `/api/v1/me/friends` but it returns a list of two 'UserList' list structures where the second one is empty.
-The first list structure matches that of `/api/v1/me/friends`.
+`GET /prefs/friends` is the same as `GET /api/v1/me/friends` but it returns an array containing two 'UserList' structures.
+The first structure matches that of `GET /api/v1/me/friends`.
+The second one is always empty, nobody knows what it's for.

 .. _account_listings_blocked: